Noncollapsed degeneration of Einstein 4-manifolds I: Trees of singularities and naïve desingularizations

-Let us define metrics which will mimic the above degeneration of Einstein manifolds, they will be called \emph{naïve desingularizations} and the main goal of this paper is to show that degenerations of Einstein manifolds are well approximated by these naïve desingularizations.
+Let us define metrics which will mimic the degeneration of Einstein manifolds of Theorem \ref{dégénérescence dim 4}, they will be called \emph{naïve desingularizations} and the main goal of this paper is to show that degenerations of Einstein manifolds are well approximated by these naïve desingularizations.

 Let us start by defining the naïve gluing of an ALE space $(N,g_b)$ to a singularity of an Einstein orbifold $(M_o,g_o)$.
 Recall the constant $\epsilon_0>0$ of Definitions \ref{orb Ein} and \ref{def orb ale}.